chuacw/CWEthGasMon/ReleaseNotes/README.md

 ===
 The tests are Jests unit tests that cover most scenarios foreseeable and do not achieve 100% coverage.

-To run the tests, launch the test.cmd script.
+To run the tests, launch the test.cmd script after running the build script.

 The test script needs the database container to be running in order to work successfully.